 1 - Know the company and the interviewer

 Just like tennis players should know the court they are playing on – you should know the company you are interviewing for!
 You can do this by checking out their website and social sites.

 It is also a good idea to find out key things about the person who will be interviewing you.
 You can do this by searching them on LinkedIn to find out how long they have worked there and what their achievements are.
 If you want to go down a more personal route, you could also look into their hobbies and interests by having a cheeky peak at their social media.

 Wearing the appropriate attire can make or break an interview.
-If you are unsure on what their usual work attire is, then why not send a quick email to double check with your interviewer what you are expected to wear rather than just guess and get it completely wrong.
+If you are unsure of what their usual work attire is, then why not send a quick email to double-check with your interviewer what you are expected to wear rather than just guess and get it completely wrong.
 If in doubt, dress in smart business wear or alternatively check their social media feeds.

 This all comes down to good interview preparation.
 Imagine you are in a group interview and all of the other candidates are in professional clothing and you're in casual clothes - embarrassing right!

 In any job interview, you should always ask about their company culture to see if you could see yourself working in that specific environment.
 Here at Swanstaff, we have a work hard – play hard culture, we go over the top on birthdays and we have some of the craziest team members in our Head Office and Branches located up and down the UK.

 Now that we have prepared you for your interview, it’s your turn to go and smash it out of the park!
 Just remember to smile, be yourself and be confident and you’ll ace it!